 The State governor told Arise TV on October 22 that he didn’t have the power to order the military presence and the army told the panel set up to investigate the incident on 14 November that they were at the toll gate on the invitation of Mr Sanwo-Olu.

 Brig-Gen Ahmed Taiwo said Sanwo-Olu invited them to intervene claiming the police had been overrun.

-Till date, those who gave account to investigators and even investigative journalists are either on the run or missing.
+To date, those who gave accounts to investigators and even investigative journalists are either on the run or missing.

 The Nigerian army, according to a recent investigation by Fisayo Soyombo threatened them not to spill the beans or face death like their EndSars friends.